arackcheev/master/servicenodeSETUP.md

  * configuration file for each currency you want to support

 Integration is via the wallets’ RPC APIs.
 For security reasons we recommend that wallets all run on a single box and communicate over localhost (127.0.0.1), though wallets may also be run on multiple machines and connect via IP address.
-General documentation on JSON RPC features is available at https://en.bitcoin.it/wiki/Running_Bitcoin.
+General documentation on JSON RPC features is available @ https://en.bitcoin.it/wiki/Running_Bitcoin.

 ## Requirements
 * Two computers with the latest Blocknet client installed, encrypted, fully synced